fs-c/v0/brainfuck/README.md

 ## brainfuck

 A [brainfuck](http://www.muppetlabs.com/~breadbox/bf/) interpreter written in JS.
 Ironic, really.
+At least it doesn't depend on anything.

-Following the inofficial [Portable Brainfuck](http://www.muppetlabs.com/~breadbox/bf/standards.html) implementation standard as authored by Brian Reiter.
+Following the inofficial [Portable Brainfuck](http://www.muppetlabs.com/~breadbox/bf/standards.html) implementation standard as written by Brian Reiter.

 Implementation-defined details:
 - All cells hold 64 bit floating point integers (largest: 2^53 - 1) which may be negative.